hoangsonww/DevVerse-SWE-Blog/README.md

 - **Code Splitting & Performance:** Automatic code splitting and image optimization for improved performance.
 - **Containerized Development:** Docker and Docker Compose configurations for an isolated development environment.
 - **Dev Containers:** VS Code Dev Container configuration for a seamless setup.
+- **User Authentication:** User authentication with JWT tokens.
+- **User Registration/Sign-In:** User registration and sign-in functionality.
+- **Favorites:** Add articles to favorites for easy access (authenticated users only).
+- **Responsive Design:** Mobile-friendly layout with responsive design.
+- **Dark Mode:** Toggle between light and dark themes.
+- **SEO-Friendly:** Optimized for search engines with meta tags and structured data, with SSR and SSG.
+- **Linting & Formatting:** ESLint and Prettier configurations for consistent code quality.

 ## Project Structure